-- 8.21.2 "AGRICULTURE-RELATED" means those farm related commercial and farm related industrial uses that are small in scale directly related to the farm operation and required in close proximity to the farm operation. - 8.21.3 "AREAS OF NATURAL and SCIENTIFIC INTEREST (ANSI)" means areas of land and water containing natural landscapes or features that have been identified as having life science or earth science values related to protection, scientific study or education.
-(OPA No. 19) - 8.21.4 "BED and BREAKFAST ESTABLISHMENT" means a dwelling unit in which the owner and/or operator who occupies the dwelling provides no more than three guest rooms for the temporary accommodation of the traveling or vacationing public. - 8.21.5 "BERM" means high embankment or ridge of earth functioning as a protective barrier. - 8.21.6 "BUFFER" means an open space, berm, wall, fence, plantings, distance separation or land uses different from the conflicting ones but compatible with both or any combination of the aforementioned that is sufficient to accomplish the intended purpose. - 8.21.7 "COUNCIL" means the elected Council of Loyalist Township, while "Municipality" refers to Loyalist Township and its Council. - 8.21.8 "DENSITY, NET" means the ratio of the number of residential units to one net hectare.
+- "BED and BREAKFAST ESTABLISHMENT" means a dwelling unit in which the owner and/or operator who occupies the dwelling provides no more than three guest rooms for the temporary accommodation of the traveling or vacationing public. - "BERM" means high embankment or ridge of earth functioning as a protective barrier. - 1022.11 "BIOMASS ENERGY GENERATING SYSTEM" means a system that produces usable energy through the combustion of biological material. - 1022.12 "BUFFER" means an open space, berm, wall, fence, plantings, distance separation or land uses different from the conflicting ones but compatible with both or any combination of the aforementioned that is sufficient to accomplish the intended purpose of reducing the impact of undesirable air quality, excessive noise and vibration, visual impact and other incompatible land use impacts. - 1022.13 COMMERCIAL-SCALE SOLAR ENERGY GENERATING SYSTEM" means a Solar Energy Generating System with a nameplate rating capacity in excess of forty kilowatts (40 kW) that is connected to the provincial or local electrical transmission grid for commercial purposes. - 1022.14 "COMMERCIAL-SCALE WIND ENERGY GENERATING SYSTEM" means a wind facility that produces a total of 50 Kilowatts (50 kW) or more based on the nameplate capacity, and that are connected to the provincial or local electrical transmission grid for commercial purposes and includes any Wind Energy Generating System Accessory Facility, and during the construction period only, construction uses, buildings and structures such as temporary lay down areas, docking areas, temporary construction storage yards, temporary concrete batching plant, temporary construction office etc. and any such Wind Energy Generating System Accessory Facility and construction activities may or may not be located on properties which a Commercial-Scale Wind Energy Generating System is located. - "COUNCIL" means the elected Council of Loyalist Township, while "Municipality" refers to Loyalist Township and its Council. - 1022.16 "DENSITY, NET" means the ratio of the number of residential units to one net hectare.
 Net hectare means the area of land to be developed less any lands to be dedicated to the Municipality for public roads, walkways, open space, parks, community facilities such as but not limited to libraries, fire stations, recreation facilities, schools, and which are not an environmental category where they would be considered inappropriate as part of the parkland dedication under the Planning Act.

-8.21.9 "DEVELOPMENT" means:
+1022.17 "DEVELOPMENT" means: